Jenary/Jenary.github.io/_publications/coupled-laser.md

 ---
-title: "Dynamics of Coupled Laser"
+title: "Dynamics of Coupled Laser [In Process]"
 collection: publications
 permalink: /publication/coupled-laser
 excerpt: 'This paper is about an the dynamical property of coupled laser system.'